Characteristic foliation on vertical hypersurfaces on holomorphic symplectic manifolds with Lagrangian Fibration: Introduction

-The next step is to ask what could be the dimension of the Zariski closure of a general leaf of $F$.
+The next step is to ask what could be the dimension of the Zariski closure of a generic leaf of $F$.
 In dimension $4$ the situation is understood thanks to Theorem \ref{ag}. \begin{thm}[\cite{AG}] Let $X$ be an irreducible holomorphic symplectic fourfold and let $Y$ be an irreducible smooth hypersurface in $X$.
 Suppose that the characteristic foliation $F$ on $Y$ is not algebraically integrable, but there exists a meromorphic fibration on $p:Y \dasharrow C$ by surfaces invariant under $F$ (see Definition \ref{inv}).
 Then there exists a rational Lagrangian fibration $X \dasharrow B$ extending $p$.
-In particular, the Zariski closure of a general leaf is an abelian surface. \end{thm} This leads to the following conjecture.
+In particular, the Zariski closure of a generic leaf is an abelian surface. \end{thm} This leads to the following conjecture. \begin{conj}[Campana] Let $Y$ be a smooth hypersurface in an irreducible holomorphic symplectic manifold $X$ and let $q$ be the Beauville-Bogomolov form on $\h^2(X,\Q)$.
+Then: \begin{enumerate} \item If $q(Y,Y)>0$, a generic leaf of $F$ is Zariski dense in $Y$; \item If $q(Y,Y)=0$, the Zariski closure of a generic leaf of $F$ is an abelian variety of dimension $n$; \item If $q(Y,Y)<0$, $F$ is algebraically integrable and $Y$ is uniruled. \end{enumerate} \end{conj} Let us explain why this conjecture is plausible and formulate the results we achieved.\\